juliuswunderlich/dotfiles/README.md

 *   Vim
 *   Tmux
 *   zsh
+*   ideavim (jetbrains products)

 ## Usage
 Download them, cd into the folder and use mv .<FILE> $HOME/.<FILE>

 Careful! .vimrc contains a list of pathogen plugins.
-Remove them to get rid of the warning...
+Remove the list to get rid of the warning...